Covid-19 coronavirus: Over 70s urged to stay home

 "That way, we'll all be safer, kia ora."

-Actor Sam Neill has been voluntarily self isolating since last week, but said it was clear we had to stay apart, so moved into a full lockdown over the weekend.
+Actor Sam Neill has been voluntarily self-isolating since last week, but said it was clear we had to stay apart, so moved into a full lockdown over the weekend.

-"Yes, social distancing will be the nor from now fo the foreseeable future.
+"Yes, social distancing will be the norm from now for the foreseeable future.
 How sad.
 But it's the only way to slow this thing down.

 "For the community, for health workers and particularly for the vulnerable.